Oliver-Mustoe/Oliver-Mustoe-Tech-Journal/SEC-480/Misc/Running-to-Documentation/running-to-documentation.md

 5. In a terminal, run the `python rtm.py -I {PATH_TO_MARKDOWN} -A {PATH_TO_LIST_OF_GIT_LINKS}` (should create a new md file)

-TODO: Made a python program to remove the images as well
+TODO: Maybe convert over to using the way that Image_fixer does